 He will pay.
 I will make him pay.
 Raktkalis was correct on one thing – death was too easy.
 I’ll make him regret exercising his inborn rights.
 I was not one of his countless subjects to be used as a punching bag.
 I wasn’t here to make anyone’s life more enjoyable but my own.

 Climbing out of my deathbed some weeks later, I had a concise plan of action.
 Ideally, I would have loved to sever a limb of his, too, but after cooling off, I found myself back at the starting predicament.
-General wouldn’t appreciate such blatant attack.
+General Raktkalis wouldn’t appreciate it.
 It would be taken for an assassination attempt.
 I did not want to go to war with an entire household.
-Besides, it’s not like that was easy to accomplish anyway.

 I spent all my funds getting Raktkalis’s itinerary and the particulars of the carrousel wheel that was his ever-changing security detail.
-Former wasn’t a closely guarded secret, but high-profile people were in league of their own.
-Even knowing the basics were expensive.
-And dangerous.
+The former wasn’t a closely guarded secret, but high-profile people were in league of their own.
+Even knowing the basics was expensive.

 Young lord has mostly wrapped up the tertiary education and had been participating in exterminations often.
 Leading some, even.

 I would rob the General in the East of an heir in an inconspicuous way.
 Sabotage.
-Mistakes and incompetence will begin mounting, and the arrogant brat will lose his rank.
-Why claim a limb, when I can obliterate man’s entire reason for existence?
+Mistakes and incompetence will mount, and then the arrogant asshole will lose his rank.
+Why claim a limb, when I can obliterate the man’s entire reason for existence?

-I packed up my most precious belongings – items that never exceeded what I could carry on my back – and set out to travel.
+I packed up my most precious belongings – items that never exceeded what I could carry on my back – and set out.
 These fake orders won’t deliver themselves.

 It was simple enough to sneak into a mail wagon and toss a meticulously crafted letter into a crate.
 It will just sit in the station until morning.
 I could rummage in peace for hours if I wanted to.
 Really, had I kept in the loop, I would have known a contingent of Kalantans has been posted here.
 What a thorough wilful negligence.
 I should be happy to have lost only one arm.